tweag/asterius/docs/ahc-link.md

-  --debug                  Enable debug mode in the runtime --output-ir              Output Asterius IR of compiled modules --run                    Run the compiled module with Node.js --heap-size ARG          Heap size in MBs, used for both nursery/object pool.
+  --debug                  Enable debug mode in the runtime --output-ir              Output Asterius IR of compiled modules --run                    Run the compiled module with Node.js --nursery-size ARG       Nursery size in MBs, defaults to 512.
-                           Defaults to 1024.
+  --object-pool-size ARG   Object pool size in MBs, defaults to 512.
   --asterius-instance-callback ARG
                            Supply a JavaScript callback expression which will be invoked on the initiated asterius instance.
 Defaults